-Bishop Auckland College updated its 2017-2021 Strategic Plan, 'Building prosperity at the heart of the community' during the year.
+During the 2019/20 year, Bishop Auckland College continued to operate in line with the priorities set out its 2017-2021 Strategic Plan, 'Building prosperity at the heart of the community'.
 Key strategic actions over the planning period are:

-- ▶ Ongoing investment in staff training and development to ensure that the quality of education provided is consistently excellent. - ▶ Move achievement, progress and progression rates towards best-in-class performance for all areas of activity. - ▶ Generate surpluses for continued investment in exceptional resources by both increasing income and also leveraging efficiencies across the range of activities. - ► Ensure that growth of Durham Gateway 14-16 alternative provision is underpinned by both high quality and strong partnerships with commissioners. - ▶ Further expansion of the higher education portfolio, to include new degree-level programmes validated by The Open University, alongside existing University of Sunderland foundation degrees and Pearson HNC/D programmes. - ▶ Further development of the South West Durham Training business in response to employer needs, with particular scope for growth in apprenticeships, higher education and commercial activity. - ▶ Continue to develop our role as a key partner in the regeneration of Bishop Auckland and south Durham, through our work with the Brighter Bishop Auckland Partnership, the Auckland Academy and relationships with many employers and stakeholders.
+- ▶ Ongoing investment in staff training and development to ensure that the quality of education provided is consistently excellent. - ▶ Move achievement, progress and progression rates towards best-in-class performance for all areas of activity. - ► Generate surpluses for continued investment in exceptional resources by both increasing income and also leveraging efficiencies across the range of activities. - ▶ Ensure that growth of Durham Gateway 14-16 alternative provision is underpinned by both high quality and strong partnerships with commissioners. - ► Further expansion of the higher education portfolio, to include new degree-level programmes validated by The Open University, alongside existing University of Sunderland foundation degrees and Pearson HNC/D programmes. - ► Further development of the South West Durham Training business in response to employer needs, with particular scope for growth in apprenticeships, higher education and commercial activity. - ► Continue to develop our role as a key partner in the regeneration of Bishop Auckland and south Durham, through our work with the Brighter Bishop Auckland Partnership, the Auckland Academy and relationships with many employers and stakeholders.

-A series of key performance indicators have been agreed to monitor the successful implementation of the policies.
+A series of key performance indicators have been agreed to monitor the successful implementation of plans.
 The College is on target for achieving the vast majority of these objectives.
-However, the key performance issue of low achievements in maths and English re-sits continues, and this continues to be a challenging policy area for colleges nationally.
+However, the key performance issue of achievements in maths and English resits remains, and this continues to be a challenging policy area for colleges nationally.